denjo62/dicom-to-xml-app/factors.md

 ## 1. Codebase

 - **Goal**: Maintain a single codebase.
-- **Implementation**: The dicom-to-xml microservice maintains a single code repository on [GitHub](https://github.com/denjo62/dicom-to-xml-app).
+- **Implementation**: The microservice maintains a single code repository on [GitHub](https://github.com/denjo62/dicom-to-xml-app).
 All code related to the microservice is stored in this centralized repository.

 ## 2. Dependencies